BlueWinds/WarTechIIC/README.md

     - If the player declines a generated contract, they're given the `declinePenalty`, which is one of:
       - No `declinePenalty` defined: No penalty for declining.
       - `BadFaith`: Reputation penalty as if they'd performed a bad-faith withdrawal.
-      - `GoodFaith`: Reputation penalty as if they'd performed a good-faith withdrawal.
       - `BreakContract`: Declining this mission terminates the extended contract as if the player had flown away.

   - Finally, if no event and no contract triggered, `rewardByDifficulty` gives a lootbox to the player, based on the half-skull rating of the planet - they will receive the highest value they met or exceeded.
 For example, if on an 8 difficulty world, WIIC will look for 8, then 7, 6, etc. until that key exists and give them that.
 If the player is given a lootbox, no contract will be generated.